-From 150mm under the sheer, any point vertically below must be closer to the centreline than the point immediately above, no matter which section.
+From 150mm under the sheer, any point vertically below must be closer to the centreline than the point immediately above, no matter which section between the transom and the section 4 meters behind the bow.
+The maximum width 2000 mm aft of the forward most point used to determine Lh, shall not exceed 3150 mm.